BDC Hamburger Icon

 Stripe

-Virtual terminal available: Stripe also provides a virtual terminal.
-This web-based interface, Stripe Terminal, allows you to accept cards in person by keying in card information manually.
-In addition to credit and debit cards, Stripe Terminal accepts Apple Pay and Google Pay.
-Transactions processed through Terminal are integrated with your online transactions for reporting purposes, so you can see all your transactions in one place.
+• Virtual terminal available: Stripe provides a web-based virtual terminal, Stripe Terminal, that allows you to accept in-person card payments by manually keying in card information.
+In addition to credit and debit cards, Stripe Terminal supports Apple Pay and Google Pay.
+Transactions processed through Terminal integrate with your online transactions for consolidated reporting, allowing you to view all transactions in one place.

-Low chargeback fee: Stripe has a relatively low chargeback fee of $15, which is fully refundable if the customer’s bank resolves the dispute in your favor.
+• Low chargeback fee: Stripe charges a relatively low $15 chargeback fee, which is fully refundable if the customer’s bank resolves the dispute in your favor.

 Square

-Accept payments in various ways: Square gives merchants multiple ways to accept payments, including online, invoicing, hosted checkout payment pages, point-of-sale (POS) systems and virtual terminals.
+• Accept payments in various ways: Square offers merchants multiple payment methods, including online, invoicing, hosted checkout payment pages and virtual terminals.
+It also works with many of the best POS systems

 Square has no chargeback fees and, in a dispute, will represent you with the issuing bank.